 Advice and guidance on the catch, landing and sale of common sturgeon.

-The Common or European Sturgeon (Acipenser sturio) are not a native species and are rarely seen in British waters, however a re-introduction programme in France has increased the potential for sightings and bycatch, with a number of catches recently reported in the English Channel.
+The Common or European Sturgeon (Acipenser sturio) are rarely seen in British waters, however a re-introduction programme in France has increased the potential for sightings and bycatch, with a number of catches recently reported in the English Channel.

-Common sturgeon is protected under the Conservation of Habitats and Species Regulations 2010, the Offshore Marine Conservation Regulations 2007 and the Wildlife and Countryside Act 1981.
+Common sturgeon is protected under the Conservation of Habitats and Species Regulations 2017, the Conservation of Offshore Marine Habitats and Species Regulations 2017 and the Wildlife and Countryside Act 1981.
 They are also classed as a ‘Royal Fish’ and any sturgeon caught are the right of the Crown.

 What to do if you catch a common sturgeon